AndyEveritt/ASMBL/docs/usage/cam_operations.md

 <img src="images/fusion_cam_contour_select_face.png" width="480">

+Angled overhangs can be CAM'd using offset faces.
+See the example [here](../../examples/Case.f3d) for how that can be setup.

 ## 2D Contour

 > **Uses**: Can be used for vertical walls if you can't get the retracts to cooperate using 3D contour